Skip to Content

 • Long contractions lasting around 90 seconds (in comparison, the average active stage contraction is around 60 seconds)

-• Contractions are getting closer together, around 2-3 minutes apart
+• Contractions become longer, stronger, and closer together – around 2-3 minutes apart

 • Instead of completely going away contractions sometimes “double peak”